- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 Side Effects

-The side effects of tetracyclines include nausea, vomiting, diarrhea, rash, esophagitis (inflammation of the esophagus), and photosensitivity (increased susceptibility to sunburns).
-They can also cause color changes in the skin and damage the bone and teeth of young children and infants whose mothers used tetracyclines while pregnant.
+They can also cause color changes in the skin and damage the bones and teeth of young children and infants when women use tetracyclines while pregnant.

-Topical antibiotics can cause skin dryness, itching, redness, and exfoliation.
+Topical antibiotics can cause skin dryness, itching, redness and exfoliation.

 Takeaway

-Antibiotics are a cornerstone of acne therapy.
-Oral and topical antibiotics are effective in treating inflammatory and noninflammatory acne.
-Because bacterial resistance is a concern with prolonged antibiotic use, they should be used for the shortest duration possible.
+Because bacterial resistance is a concern with prolonged antibiotic use, they should be used for the shortest amount of time possible.
+It is also important to use your medication as directed.

 Sources